-These amendments were approved by the County Excise Board.
+These amendments were approved by the Muskogee County Clerk's office.

 Encumbrances represent commitments related to unperformed contracts for goods or services.
 Encumbrance accounting - under which purchase orders and other commitments of resources are recorded as expenditures of the applicable fund - is utilized in all governmental funds of the District.
 Unencumbered appropriations lapse at the end of each fiscal year.
-While the Debt Service Fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.
+While the debt service fund is a governmental fund, a comparison of budget to actual schedule is presented in the financial statements, although the Board can exercise no control of the revenue sources for this fund (except interest earnings), and no control over its expenditures.